Vitamin B12 test

 Why would I need this test?

-Your doctor might request this test:
+Your doctor might do this test:

-How to prepare for this test
+How should I prepare for this test

 Understanding your results